oscdev-io/birdplan/docs/protocol-bgp.md

 * `bgp_customer` will redistribute our customers BGP routes based on an internal large community `OWN_ASN:3:2`.
 Automatically set to `True` for peer types of `customer`, `routecollector`, `routeserver`, `peer` and `upstream`.
 * `bgp_peering` will redistribute peering session routes based on an internal large community `OWN_ASN:3:3`.
 Automatically set to `True` for peer types of `customer`.
 * `bgp_transit` will redistribute transit routes based on an internal large community `OWN_ASN:3:4`.
 Automatically set to `True` for peer types of `customer`.

-NB: Peers using peer type `rrserver-rrserver` will by default redistribute default routes should they be received via BGP, but will not by default redistribute default routes if received via `kernel`, `static` or `originated` sources.
-For these sources to be redistributed you need to configure
-`redistribute:default` as `True`.

 An example of using redistribute can be found below...